geneseframework/genese/src/complexity/README.md

 #### 6.2.3 Complexity Index

-With the definition of the measure unit of the cognitive complexity, we can now define the Complexity Index :
+With the definition of the measure unit of the cognitive complexity, we can now define the Cognitive Complexity Index :

-   > #### Complexity Index
+   > #### Cognitive Complexity Index
-   > The Complexity Index is the measure of the Cognitive Complexity of a program’s source code by considering the logic door `if` as measure unit.
+   > The Cognitive Complexity Index is the measure of the Cognitive Complexity of a program’s source code by considering the logic door `if` as measure unit.

-The following chapters provide an overview of the different ways to evaluate the Complexity Index.
+In Genese Complexity module the expression "Complexity Index" will always imply "Cognitive Complexity Index".
+The following chapters provide an overview of the different ways to evaluate this Complexity Index.

 ### 6.3 Complexity Factors